-- 1. When a jumper is installed at positions D, E, F, G, and/or H, the hexadecimal address range (in parentheses) for that position is disabled. - 2.
-The Enhanced Keyboard feature requires that jumpers be installed at positions C and D.
+- When a jumper is installed at positions D, E, F, G, and/or H, the planar ROS for the hexadecimal address range (in parentheses) for that position is disabled. - 2.
+The Enhanced Keyboard feature or the Model S01 requires that jumpers be installed at positions C and D. - 3.
+The Extended Function A for the Models K01 or S01 feature requires a jumper at position E.